RB Ranchhodlal Chhotalal Girls High School

-RB Ranchhodlal Chhotalal Girls High School is a girls high School, located in Ahmadabad, Gujarat, India.
-It is one of the oldest girls school of the country.
+RB Ranchhodlal Chhotalal Girls High School is a girls high School in Ahmedabad, Gujarat, India.
+It is one of the oldest girls schools in the country.

 History

 The school was started by Gujarat Vernacular Society in 1892.
 It was named as RB Ranchhodlal Chhotalal Girls High School, after the chief donor, the textile-mill pioneer of Gujarat, Rao Bahadur Seth Ranchhodlal Chhotalal It was not only the first girls school of the town but also of Gujarat.
 The school was guided by noted women activist Vidyagauri Nilkanth in first half of 20th century.

-Present Status

-The school still provides quality education to girls which is located at Khadia, Ahmedabad in old town.
-The school teacher was awarded prestigious Government of India - CCRT Teachers Award in 1988.